 - Pick up both the delivery date & time on the checkout.

-- Leave note in the delivery comment.
+- Leave a note in the delivery comment.

-- Exclude specific day/time based on the availability.
+- Exclude specific days/times based on availability.

 - Edit/add order delivery date to related documents (orders, invoices, email, etc.)